State-of-the-art solutions for pilot training, aircraft simulation and flight test applications

-Stirling’s active controls gave been used extensively in both fixed and rotary wing configurations.
-Our solutions include platform specific fast-jet and rotary wing configurations for current and future aircraft, underpinned by highly-configurable hardware and software package that provides simulator integrators with unique benefits.
+Stirling’s active controls have been used extensively in both fixed and rotary wing configurations.
+Our solutions include platform-specific fast-jet and rotary wing configurations for current and future aircraft, underpinned by highly-configurable hardware and software package that provides simulator integrators with unique benefits.

 UH-60 and CH-47 Helicopter Active Controls for SGB Enterprises

 SGB and Stirling have been working together since 2014, when they developed the first UH-60M Cockpit Avionics Procedural Tool, which was first showcased at the I/ITSEC 2014 trade show.

 The F-35 Programme and Stirling Dynamics

 At Stirling, we have been closely engaged with the F-35 Joint Strike Fighter Programme for many years, and our involvement dates to the 1980s with a joint US-UK study into ASTOVL (Advanced Short Take Off and Vertical Landing) aircraft.
 We were selected to provide the flight controller for the rear seat of the VAAC Harrier; an experimental aircraft designed by the MoD to look at active control technology for the ASTOVL programme.